 Bill Delivers on Promise Made at the NYS Wine, Beer, and Spirits Summit Signing Kicks off Cider Week NY, Sponsored by Taste NY

 Governor Andrew M. Cuomo today signed the Farm Cideries bill that establishes a new license for farm cideries similar to the licenses already available to farm wineries, breweries and distilleries.
 This legislation follows through on promises made to farm cideries after the NYS Wine, Beer and Spirits Summit.
 Today’s signing also coincides with the beginning of CiderWeek NY, featuring nine days of events throughout New York City and the Hudson Valley, aimed at promoting New York’s ciders.
-For more information on CiderWeek NY, which will last from http://www.ciderweekny.com/., visit
+For more information on CiderWeek NY, which will last from October 18 to 27, visit http://www.ciderweekny.com/.

 “New York’s agricultural products are some of the best in the world, and today we are delivering on our promise to help growing farm cideries succeed in this state,” Governor Cuomo said.
 “The Farm Cideries bill, coupled with events like CiderWeek NY, promotes the sale of hard cider made from crops right here in New York and adds to the tourism experience that is fall in the Empire State.
 We will continue to use the TasteNY brand to help all of our agricultural entrepreneurs thrive and stay in New York.”

 Senator David Valesky, Chairman of the Senate Committee on Commerce, Economic Development and Small Business said, “This is a great opportunity to further leverage New York State's extraordinary agricultural assets.
 New York State apples are high-quality and delicious, and expanding the market through cideries is a win for everyone.
 I commend the Governor for recognizing the potential in this industry and making it a priority.”